-The post Why I’d ditch buy-to-let property and follow Warren Buffett’s investment tips appeared first on The Motley Fool UK.
+The post Why I’d ditch buy-to-let and follow Warren Buffett’s investment tips instead appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2023